jphaugla/redisJSONProductCatalog/README.md

 docker exec -it flask bash -c "python categoryImport.py"
 ```
 ### load Product Title
-This can take quite a long time (maybe 35 minutes).
+This can take quite a long time (maybe 35 minutes) and consumes quite a bit of space.
+The title lookup in the product index load can be disabled by setting the *DO_TITLE* environment variable to false.
 It is possible to speed the product load by splitting the file.
 The python code to load the products uses python multi-processing based on the number of files found in the data/prodid directory.
 To facilitate this splitting of the file while keeping the header row on each of the split files,
 a script is provided to split the file into chunks.
 This will create the separate files in the prodid directory